Have you wondered whether a proposal or a contract is the right fit for your next creative project?

 I like to say that a contract is there to make sure that you’re not unintentionally disappointing your clients.

-And a contract assures that you and your client have similar understandings about:
+And a contract assures that you and your client have similar understandings.

 That’s the purpose of your contract: to make sure everyone is on the same page about what the relationship is going to look like from a nitty-gritty standpoint.